YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

         func (mdesc *CallMDesc) CallMDescT(tptoken uint64, errstr *BufferT, retvallen uint32, rtnargs ...interface{}) (string, error)

-As a wrapper for the C function `ydb_cip_t() <../ProgrammersGuide/extrout.html#ydb-cip-t-intf>`_, the :code:`CallMDescT()` is a method of the :code:`CallMDesc` (call descriptor) structure which, during the first call, saves information in the :code:`CallMDesc` structure that makes all following calls using the same descriptor structure able to run much faster by bypassing a lookup of the function name and going straight to the M routine being called. :code:`CallMDescT()` only supports read-only parameters.
+As a wrapper for the C function `ydb_cip_t() <../ProgrammersGuide/extrout.html#ydb-cip-t-intf>`_, the :code:`CallMDescT()` is a method of the :code:`CallMDesc` (call descriptor) structure which, during the first call, saves information in the :code:`CallMDesc` structure that makes all following calls using the same descriptor structure able to run much faster by bypassing a lookup of the function name and going straight to the M routine being called.

 - :code:`CallMDescT()` requires a :code:`CallMDesc` structure to have been created and initialized with the :code:`SetRtnName()` method.